-Costa Rica is a country absolutely covered in waterfalls.
+Costa Rica is a country absolutely covered with incredible waterfalls.
 Rushing rivers and towering cascades dot the landscape and are some of Costa Rica’s most prominent claims to fame.

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

 For many visitors, visiting a few is an absolute must, but with so many to choose from, which should you visit?
-In this post, we’ve narrowed down the 8 best Costa Rica waterfalls that you should consider chasing on your next trip.
+In this post, we’ve narrowed down 10 of Costa Rica’s best waterfalls on your next trip.

 Best Costa Rica Waterfalls to Visit on Your Trip